Banknotes of the pound sterling: Bank of England notes

-In 1921, the Bank of England gained a legal monopoly on the issue of banknotes in England and Wales, a process that started with the Bank Charter Act of 1844 when the rights of other banks to issue notes was restricted.
+In 1921, the Bank of England gained a legal monopoly on the issue of banknotes in England and Wales, a process that started with the Bank Charter Act 1844 when the rights of other banks to issue notes was restricted.

 The bank issued its first banknotes in 1694, although before 1745 they were written for irregular amounts, rather than predefined multiples of a pound.
 It tended to be times of war, which put inflationary pressure on the British economy, that led to greater note issue.
 In 1759, during the Seven Years' War, when the lowest-value note issued by the Bank was £20, a £10 note was issued for the first time.
 In 1793, during the war with revolutionary France, the Bank issued the first £5 note.
 Four years later, £1 and £2 notes appeared, although not on a permanent basis.
 Notes did not become entirely machine-printed and payable to the bearer until 1855.

 At the start of the First World War, the government issued £1 and 10/– Treasury notes to replace the sovereign and half-sovereign gold coins.
 The first coloured banknotes were issued in 1928, and were also the first notes to be printed on both sides.
 The Second World War saw a reversal in the trend of warfare creating more notes: to combat forgery, higher denomination notes (some as high as £1,000) were removed from circulation.